sign-language-processing/sign-language-processing.github.io/src/index.md

 <object type="image/svg+xml" data="assets/tasks.svg" class="logo"></object>
 </p>

-In total, there are 20 tasks defined by this graph, with varying amount of previous research.
+In total, there are 20 tasks defined by this graph, with varying amounts of previous research.
 Every path between two nodes might or might not be valid, depending on how lossy the tasks in the path are.

 ---